-Moscato is best enjoyed chilled (around 7.5 degrees celsius). chilling Moscato softens its sweetness so that all of its fruit and floral flavors can shine.
+Moscato is best enjoyed chilled (around 7.5 degrees Celsius). chilling Moscato softens its sweetness so that all of its fruit and floral flavours can shine.

-This wine is paired well with foods of opposite flavors.
+This wine is paired well with foods of opposite flavours.
 This is because of its sweetness and low alcoholic content (wines with higher alcohol content tend to amplify spiciness!)

 Pairing: spicy dishes, bitter or sour recipes, salty snacks, poultry, and light fish like tilapia.

 Sion is a unique blend of several grape varietals namely Sangiovese, Tinta Cao, Tempranillo, Syrah, Gamay Noir, and Pinot Noir grapes.
-Sion exhibits cherry and blueberry fruit characters rounded out with violet characters and hints of tobacco and black pepper.
+This blend exhibits cherry and blueberry fruit characters rounded out with violet characters and hints of tobacco and black pepper.

 Pairing: grilled chicken, white meat, or red meat.

-Efrat Massoret is a very sweet, vermouth wine with notes of dates, peach, and berries.
+Efrat Massoret is a very sweet, vermouth wine with notes of dates, peaches, and berries.
 The palate is sweet with low acid and a smooth aftertaste that leaves you wanting another sip😋.